geerlingguy/ansible-role-gitlab/README.md

 Available variables are listed below, along with default values (see `vars/main.yml`):

-    # General config.
     gitlab_external_url: "https://gitlab/"

+The URL at which the GitLab instance will be accessible.
+This is set as the `external_url` configuration setting in `gitlab.rb`, and if you want to run GitLab on a different port (besides 80/443), you can specify the port here (e.g. `https://gitlab:8443/` for port 8443).

     gitlab_git_data_dir: "/var/opt/gitlab/git-data"

-General GitLab configuration.
 The `gitlab_git_data_url` is the location where all the Git repositories will be stored.
 You can use a shared drive or any path on the system.

     # SSL Configuration.
     gitlab_redirect_http_to_https: "true"